Grace Clinton: Senior

 Clinton received her first England senior call-up in October 2023 for the UEFA Nations League matches against Belgium but did not make an appearance.
 She retained her place in the squad during the December window but, again, was an unused substitute for both matches.
 Clinton made an impressive senior debut on 23 February 2024, starting and scoring within 19 minutes in a 7–2 friendly victory over Austria.

 Starting against Switzerland in a December 2024 friendly, she scored her third goal for England in five appearances.
 Clinton received critical acclaim for her performance as the player that dominated in the first half, and as an England star for the future by The Guardian.
 Clinton has been awarded Legacy number 228 by The Football Association.
 In June 2025, Clinton was named in England's squad for UEFA Euro 2025.
 On 27 July 2025, she came on in the 115th minute as a substitute in the tournament's final, helping England to beat Spain 1-1 (3-1 on penalties).
 The win came in her first major senior international tournament.

 Style of play

-Clinton is a versatile player who features in the number 10 position as an attacking midfielder, a number 8 box-to-box midfielder, or a wide player.
+Clinton is a player who features in the number 10 position as an attacking midfielder, a number 8 box-to-box midfielder, or a wide player.
 According to Goal.com, she is able to find and exploit space, play on the half-turn, and can unravel defences with her creativity and vision.

 Clinton is also known to defend when necessary, using her physicality and strength, having previously been described as a "bit lazy out of possession" by her former Everton manager Willie Kirk.
 Former England captain Steph Houghton stated that Clinton is a player who can "defend and be a presence in the box".